AlphaGit/alphas-manifesto-blog/_posts/2012-06-23-linkedin-apis-tcs-y-legalidad.md

 Traducción: "no garantizamos que vayan a ser gratis".

 > **1.9 Usage Limitations.** LinkedIn may limit the number of network calls that your Application may make via the APIs, and/or the maximum Content that may be accessed, or anything else about the APIs and the Content it accesses as LinkedIn deems appropriate in its sole discretion.
-The usage limitations can be found in the LinkedIn developer portal at <a href="http://developer.linkedin.com/">http://developer.linkedin.com/</a>.
+The usage limitations can be found in the LinkedIn developer portal at [http://developer.linkedin.com/](http://developer.linkedin.com/).
 LinkedIn may change such usage limits at any time.
 In addition to its other rights under these Terms, LinkedIn may utilize technical measures to prevent over-usage and/or stop usage of the APIs by an Application after any usage limitations are exceeded.
 If no limits are stated in the Platform Guidelines, you nevertheless agree to use the APIs in a manner that, as determined by us in our sole discretion, exceeds reasonable request volume or constitutes excessive or abusive usage.

 Esto tiene dos partes.
 La primera, como ya habrán leído, aclara que ellos van a hacer lo que mejor les parezca con los límites de uso.
 La segunda, que me parece ridículamente absurda en un contrato legal: "estás de acuerdo en usar las APIs de una forma que nosotros queramos, pero no te diremos cómo".
 Es realmente irrisorio que consideren esto parte de algo expuesto públicamente.